dikortis/LetsTalkETC/Episodes/Episode_4.md

-kind of introducing different you know really awesome community members to other people that are listening out there so um I guess we'll start with you
+kind of introducing different you know really awesome community members to other people that are listening out there so I guess we'll start with you
 Cory since your first uh what's your background and kind of how'd you get into blockchain or what's your